18 May 2026

 Prefer not to say 9%

 According to our survey, the mean amount that people expect to save for retirement is £276,514.
-But there was a gap in the responses by gender – men expect to save an average of £361,297, while women estimated they'll save £181,166.
+But there was a gap in the responses by gender - men expect to save £361,297 for retirement.
+Women estimate they will save £181,166.

 Are you retirement ready?